You have turned-in this assignment. You can review the lesson and see your previous answers.

 So I'm going to calculate the moment caused when a force of 5.

-0 newtons acts 1.
+0 Newtons acts 1.

-5 metres from a pivot.
+5 meters from a pivot.

 Okay, let's see if you can calculate a moment.